AfrizalSeptiansyah/Life-Expectancy-Prediction/README.md

 # Life-Expectancy-Prediction-with-XGBoost
-Informasi lengkap terhadap dataset dapat diakses pada link berikut : https://www.kaggle.com/kumarajarshi/life-expectancy-who
+For more information about dataset please click : https://www.kaggle.com/kumarajarshi/life-expectancy-who